nfsu/NFS/README.md

 If you want to step through it manually (so you can handle breakpoints, etc. yourself).
 You can use the 'step' function, which will run the next code.
 This enables you to edit CPSR as well.

-You can also modify endianness (little/big endian) through the CPSR = Current Program Status Register.  "isBigEndian".

 ```cpp
 do {
     printf("Executing code at %u\n", test.getRegisters().pc);